f-dangel/cockpit/README.md

 <!-- Experiments -->
 ## Experiments

 To showcase the capabilities of **Cockpit** we performed several experiments illustrating the usefulness of our debugging tool.
-The code for all experiments, as well as the generated data is presented in [experiments](experiments/).
 For a discussion of those experiments please refer to our [paper](https://arxiv.org/abs/2102.06604).

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See [`LICENSE`](LICENSE) for more information.
+See [`LICENSE`](LICENSE.txt) for more information.

 <!-- Citation -->
 ## Citation